Why Göbeklitepe, Mardin & Mount Nemrut?

 - Cost of all group activities

 No participation fee is charged for TACT Agora program.
 TACT Agora team will work pro bono.
-You will just need to cover your own costs of international and domestic airfare, one meal/day, alcoholic beverages and any other additional costs and activities you’d like to set up.
+You will just need to cover your own costs of international and domestic (Istanbul-Mardin& Adıyaman-Istanbul) airfare, alcoholic beverages, airport-hotel transfers in Istanbul and any other additional costs and activities you’d like to set up.
 We have been working with local partners to get a special rate for our group, so it will be below average.

 What are the Benefits?